Is Self-Reflection Hurting You?

 The “poster child for bad introspection,” he says, is novelist Leo Tolstoy.
 In an 1851 journal entry, Tolstoy lists that day’s moral failures: “Arose somewhat late and read, but did not have time to write.
 Poiret came, I fenced, and did not send him away (sloth and cowardice).
 Ivanov came, I spoke with him for too long (cowardice).
 Koloshin (Sergei) came to drink vodka, I did not escort him out (cowardice).”

-Such unproductive reflection perpetuates self-absorption, narcissism and shame.
+Such unproductive reflection perpetuates self-pity, narcissism and shame.
 Accompanied by self-flagellating inner dialogue, it stymies insight and growth.

 So how can we ensure our own introspection is the good kind, the kind that promotes change in the right direction?